-Your Research Paper is your Final Exam, due at or before Tuesday, Dec.
-12 at 10:30 a.m. as a hard copy delivered to my office.
+Your Research Paper is your Final Exam, due at or before Tuesday, May 1 at 10:30 a.m.
+You can upload it into CANVAS.

 ML Content, ML Application (Research Project) Research Writing (Paper), Individual Oral Presentation, Applied Technology (if appropriate)